You have just been invited to Teamwork Desk as an agent, so now it's time to get set up and start answering tickets!

 For each individual notification option, you can receive alerts via email and/or mobile.
 Check the relevant box to the right of each notification type to enable the alerts.

-Now that you've got your profile set up, let's explore the dashboard area.
-The dashboard is the default landing page for your site and can provide you with a quick overview of what's happening across your tickets and inboxes, and is broken down into three subsections.
+Now that you've got your profile set up, let's explore the Home area.
+The Home area is the default landing page for your site and can provide you with a quick overview of what's happening across your tickets and inboxes, and is broken down into three subsections.